 The SRMR includes a series of recommendations which, through coordinated and likely phased implementation efforts, would achieve a “whole-farm nitrogen balance.”
 According to the CVDRMP’s SRMR, a whole-farm nitrogen balance approach requires all nitrogen generated at the dairy be accounted for (e.g., applied to land, exported from the farm, denitrified, lost from pond seepage, and lost through volatilization from the manure retention ponds) in addition to other potential nitrogen sources required to calculate the whole-farm nitrogen balance (e.g. synthetic fertilizer).
 According to the CVDRMP’s SRMR, achieving whole-farm balance requires dairies to apply manure nitrogen to crops at “proper” rates, which includes accounting for the differences of nitrogen in liquid and solid manure.
 A dairy achieves whole-farm nitrogen balance when it applies nitrogen on crops at no more than appropriate agronomic rates.
-All excess nitrogen must be removed from the dairy (exported) or through other treatments (e.g., denitrified on farm).
+All excess nitrogen must be removed from the dairy (exported) or treated (e.g., denitrified on farm).
 The CVDRMP’s SRMR posits that, upon all dairies achieving whole-farm nitrogen balance, dairy discharges to groundwater would not unreasonably affect beneficial uses.